 Good use of art requires moral virtue.

-That's a scholastic axiom.
+That's the scholastic axiom.

-Uh the scholastics just said it so often that it became an axiom.
+The scholastics just said it so often that it became an axiom.

-Now here's my problem, Joseph.
+Now, here's my problem, Joseph.

-Uh I don't want the government to apply that definition.
+I don't want the government to apply that definition.

 I want each individual to apply it.

-In other words, people can choose bad art just like they can choose bad hair and bad clothes and bad cars and whatever else, because it's a free country.
+In other words, people can choose bad art just like they can choose bad hair and bad clothes and bad cars and whatever else because it's a free country.

 And we're doing it all the time, not just the examples you've given, but every time we support a university art program or whatever.

-they choose without definitions and without principles uh...
+They choose without definitions and without principles.

 We know that there has to be unity, there has to be integrity, there has to be proportion, there has to be balance.

-What kind of art is hanging in your house?
+Now, Joseph, what kind of art is hanging in your house?

 Give me an example.